OuiDire.app — Quick Guide

 Other useful information:

-- The Ready to start panel is where you add credits to pay for API calls (OCR, Call Gemini, GPT)
+- The Credits section is where you add credits to pay for API calls (OCR, Call Gemini, GPT)

 - Login lets you keep your documents and balance from one session to the next